andrewvaughan/email-signatures/README.md

 ### Encryption

-This script supports AES256 encryption via `openssl` for personally identifiable information.
+This script supports AES256 encryption for personally identifiable information.
 Any text may be enciphered within a signature HTML file by wrapping it with a `{e{...}e}` encipher indicator.
 For example:

 ```Markdown
 <span id="not-enciphered">This field is not enciphered</span><br/>